UBC-MDS/ds-toolbox/chapters/en/slides/module7/module7_04.md

 Notes:

 So far we've only talked about code cells, which are responsible for the computational part of a Jupyter notebook.
 The other major type of cell in a Jupyter notebook is what's known as a **Markdown** cell, which allows you to write formatted text.
-This is where you can use to store the narrative part of your Jupyter notebook.
+This is where you can store the narrative part of your Jupyter notebook.

 **Markdown** provides a fast and easy way to format plain text, without the need to have a graphical interface to manipulate the looks of your document, or needing any special file format.
 If you're familiar with HTML or Latex, you'll notice a lot of similarities.
 But using Markdown is much simpler and geared towards applications where you need to write a formatted document with convenience, and you don't need super advanced typographical elements in your document.